 As many of you already know, the GMT-Master watch made its debut in 1955.
 This particular Rolex watch was made at the request of Pan Am because the airline was in need of a tool watch for their pilots.
-Specifically, the pilots needed a watch that would keep track of two time zones—one reference time (GMT or home time) and the other the local time of their destination.
+Specifically, the pilots needed a watch that would keep track of two time zones.
+They needed one reference time (GMT or home time) and the other the local time of their destination.

 The very first Rolex GMT-Master was the GMT-Master ref.
 6542.
 Based on the Rolex Turn-O-Graph ref.
 6202, the GMT-Master ref.
 6542 includes a red and blue luminous Bakelite rotating bezel marked with 24 hours.
-Not only is the bezel is used in conjunction with the extra 24-hour arrow-tipped hand on the dial to indicate a second time zone, but its two-color scheme differentiates between AM hours (red) and PM hours (blue).
+The bezel is used in conjunction with the extra 24-hour arrow-tipped hand on the dial to indicate a second time zone.
+And, its two-color scheme differentiates between AM hours (red) and PM hours (blue).
 The combination of the blue and red on the bezel later became known as the “Pepsi” bezel and is the quintessential GMT-Master bezel.
-While Rolex has kept the red and blue color scheme for the GMT-Master collection over the years, Bakelite as a material for the bezel was too fragile and was eventually replaced with aluminum—which decades later was replaced by ceramic.
+Rolex kept the red and blue color scheme for the GMT-Master collection over the years.
+But, Bakelite as a material for the bezel was too fragile, so they replaced it with aluminum.
+However, decades later, Rolex replaced this with ceramic.

 The inaugural GMT-Master watch sports a stainless steel 38mm Oyster case, no crown guards around the winding crown, and is fitted with a steel Oyster bracelet.
 The black dial is characteristic of a Rolex sports watch with its round lume plots, luminescent Mercedes-style center hands, and a date window at 3 o’clock with the Cyclops magnification lens on the acrylic crystal above it.

-The vintage Rolex GMT-Master 6542 was in production until 1959 and during that time, three different automatic movements were used to power the watch.
+The vintage Rolex GMT-Master 6542 was in production until 1959.
+During that time, Rolex used three different automatic movements to power the watch.
 First, there was the Cal.
 1036, then the Cal.
 1065, followed by the Cal.
 1066.
 That first GMT-Master ref.
 6542 had a water resistance rating of 50 meters.

 The Newest Rolex GMT-Master II

 The new stainless steel GMT-Master II ref.
-126710 takes many of the beloved characteristics of that first Rolex GMT pilot’s watch but, of course, built to modern standards.
+126710 takes many of the beloved characteristics of that first Rolex GMT pilot’s watch.
+However, it is built to modern standards.

 There’s the 40mm Oyster case with the crown guards topped with the famed red and blue “Pepsi” bezel in scratch and fade-resistant Cerachrom ceramic.
 Plus there’s the now-standard black “Maxi Dial” with large white gold-surrounded circular indexes, along with the luminescent Mercedes hands, red 24-hour hands with a luminous arrow-tip, and the date window.
-However, the Cyclops lens is now affixed to a sapphire crystal—the crystal material of choice for the GMT-Master I/II since the 1980s.
+However, Rolex affixed a Cyclops lens to a sapphire crystal.
+This is the crystal material of choice for the GMT-Master I/II since the 1980s.

 The 2018 GMT-Master II ref.
 126710 is fitted with a Jubilee bracelet.
 Interestingly, while this is indeed not the first time the GMT-Master comes with the Jubilee bracelet, the ref.
 126710 is the first ceramic GMT-Master II to have it.
 It’s also worth noting that ever since the launch of this new GMT-Master II Pepsi, Rolex refers to their steel as Oystersteel.